primo-browser/alex-store/docs/cmdtutorial.md

   You should see the browser open, or open a new Window if it was already launched.
   Let's close that for now.

-### Running Primo with commandline flags
+### Running Primo with command line flags
-  When running a program, you can add "flags" to it, which modify the programs behavior at runtime.
+  When running a program, you can add "flags" to it, which modify the program's behavior at runtime.

   Try running this: